jhuapl-boss/intern/CONTRIBUTING.md

 - Make your changes and push to your fork.
 Then, take out a pull-request against the master branch of the official openconnectome/ndio repository.
 Be sure your code subscribes to our style guide (below)!

 # Style Guide
 We adhere to the [Google Style Guide](https://google.github.io/styleguide/pyguide.html) whenever possible, and use the Google docstring styleguide as well.
+Optional arguments can be 'defaulted' with the syntax: `param_name (type: Default): Description`.